David O. Selznick

-David O. Selznick (May 10, 1902 – June 22, 1965) was an American film producer, screenwriter and film studio executive who produced Gone with the Wind (1939) and Rebecca (1940), both of which earned him an Academy Award for Best Picture.
+David O. Selznick (born David Selznick; May 10, 1902 – June 22, 1965) was an American film producer, screenwriter and film studio executive who produced Gone with the Wind (1939) and Rebecca (1940), both of which earned him an Academy Award for Best Picture.
+He also won the Irving Thalberg Award at the 12th Academy Awards, Hollywood's top honor for a producer, in recognition of his shepherding Gone with the Wind through a long and troubled production and into a record-breaking blockbuster.

+The son and son-in-law of movie moguls Lewis J. Selznick and Louis B. Mayer, Selznick served as head of production at R.K.O.
+Radio Pictures and went on to become one of the first independent movie producers.
+His first wife was Mayer's daughter Irene Selznick, who became a highly successful Broadway producer after their divorce, and his second wife was Oscar-winning actress Jennifer Jones.

 Early life

-Born in Pittsburgh, Pennsylvania, he was the son of Florence Anna (née Sachs) and Lewis J. Selznick, a silent movie producer and distributor of Jewish origin.
-His father was born in Lithuania in 1870.
+Selznick was born in Pittsburgh, Pennsylvania, the son of Florence Anna (née Sachs) and Lewis J. Selznick, a silent film producer and distributor of Jewish origin.
+His father was born in the Russian Empire in 1870.

-David had four siblings, including his brother Myron, also a film producer and later a talent agent.
+David had three siblings, including his brother Myron, also a film producer and later a talent agent.
 David Selznick added the "O" to distinguish himself from an uncle with the same name, and because he thought it had flair.
 The "O" stands for nothing, and he never had his name legally changed to incorporate it.

 He studied at Columbia University in New York City and started training as an apprentice for his father until the elder's bankruptcy in 1923.
 In 1926, Selznick moved to Hollywood, and with the help of his father's connections, he gained a job as an assistant story editor at Metro-Goldwyn-Mayer.
 He left MGM for Paramount Pictures in 1928, where he worked until 1931.
 While at Paramount he married Irene Gladys Mayer, daughter of MGM mogul Louis B. Mayer.